 This is the true book of Thomas the Apostle as spoken unto his scribe regarding those events to which he was witness in his youth.
-Let none be tempted by some fleeting end to take away from nor add to the words of this book.
+Let none be tempted by some fleeting end to take away from the words of this book.
 Only a fool would drain an ocean to fill a cup.

 And it came to pass that Thomas, in the fullness of age, called unto him Matthew, his servant, saying, “Surely, the time has come when I shall escape this flesh as the locust does its carapace, for it is written, ‘Dust thou art, and to dust thou shalt return.’
 This body is but a part of the whole, an infinitesimal, as the Hindu algebraists have long known.